Due to COVID 19 the Show will not take place in 2021

-Once again the Scottish Branch have a stand at the Scottish Motorcycle Show at Ingliston and we need to have a good selection of members bikes to create an interesting display to promote the club.
+Once again the Scottish Branch have a stand in the Classic Hall at the Scottish Motorcycle Show at Ingliston and we need to have a good selection of members bikes to create an interesting display to promote the club.

-The show is on 7th-8th April, 9am-5pm.
-Entrants must be able to take the bike to Ingliston between 10am and 9pm on Friday 6th and leave it on display till 5pm Sunday 8th.
+The show is on 7th - 8th March, 9am-5pm.
+Entrants must be able to take the bike to Ingliston between 10am and 9pm on Friday 7th and leave it on display till 5pm Sunday 10th.

 There is not a lot involved - you don't have to be there for the duration of the show but you do get 2 free tickets per bike entered and Car park passes are available.

 So if you wish to display your bike and see the show for free please respond on the contact page and we will pass on the details to Dave to return to the show organisers - all we need at this stage is the model, year and colour of your bike and remember it doesn't need to be immaculate.

 An early response would be appreciated as we need to get the information to the organisers by 16 February.

 Remember if you are at the show do make sure you visit the stand for a look at the bikes and enjoy a coffee and a natter!

 2019 SHOW REPORT

 Scottish Bike Show on 9 – 10 March at the Highland Showground at Ingliston.
 The organisers of the Classic element of the show had changed and the information during the run up to the show had been sparse and disjointed so we were somewhat concerned as to what we would find when we arrived to set up.